CSCfi/csc-user-guide/docs/computing/modules.md

  1) intel/19.0.4   2) hpcx-mpi/2.4.0   3) parallel-netcdf/1.8.0
 ```

-If a correct version is not found, the module system *deactivates* these
+If the correct version is not found, the module system _deactivates_ these
 modules.
 In practice, the module is unloaded, but it is marked so that
 when the compiler/MPI configuration is changed, the system tries to find
-a correct version automatically.
+the correct version automatically.

 This hierarchy is implemented by changing the **$MODULEPATH** variable.
 Every compiler module adds its own path to the module path so that
-software modules compatible with that specific compiler can be listed.
+the software modules compatible with that specific compiler can be listed.
 When the compiler module is unloaded, this path is removed from the
 module path.
-Same applies also to the MPI modules.
+The same applies to the MPI modules as well.

 ### Using your own module files

-If you want to use modules to control the software packages that you
+If you want to control the software packages using modules
-install by yourself, you can add your own modules files to your home
+installed by yourself, you can place your own module files in your home
 directory.
-For example, if you add the module files to
+For example, if you include module files in
-**$HOME/modulefiles**, you can access them after you add the path to the
+**$HOME/modulefiles**, you can access them after adding the path to the
-modules search path using command:
+module search path using the command:

 ```text
 module use $HOME/modulefiles